-Social CRM is customer relationship management fostered by communication with customers through social networking sites, such as Twitter and Facebook.
+Social CRM, or social relationship management, is customer relationship management and engagement fostered by communication with customers through social networking sites, such as Twitter and Facebook.

 Social brings a new element into CRM because now instead of just dealing with data and information we are dealing with conversations and relationships.
 These conversations and relationships take place not just from company to consumer but also from consumer to consumer.
 Think of Twitter as a simple example.
 Let's say you are a large brand on twitter such as Southwest Airlines.
 You are building relationships with your followers but you also have the ability to build relationships with and listen to (and engage) customers that are having conversations about you.

-Here are some examples of social CRM in action, as well as its benefits:
+Here are some examples of Social CRM in action, as well as its benefits:

 - A business can quickly get information out to users who are interested in the company or its products.